-The best way to maximize your tax return is to take advantage of tax credits and tax deductions whether you’re using accounting software o.
+The best way to maximize your tax return is to take advantage of tax credits and tax deductions.
 If you do that, you’re more likely to get a refund on your small business taxes.
 This is good news for small business owners, who often feel as though every other payment they make is to the IRS or their state department of revenue.

 Many taxpayers who are not business owners deliberately have more tax than necessary withheld from their paychecks in order to get a large refund in the spring.
 While getting a sizable refund right as holiday bills are coming due is nice, there are more effective ways to use your money.
 Especially for business owners, overpaying estimated taxes just to get a refund is not the best use of your cash.
 Plus, in general, a C-corporation is the only type of business entity that’s eligible for a business tax refund.